 - mood swings

-When it comes to drinking, moderation is important.
+Moderation is important when it comes to drinking.
 Of course, abstaining from alcohol completely will also prevent potential problems or complications.

 For most adults, moderate alcohol consumption is no more than two drinks a day for men, or one drink for women and people over 65.
 A “drink” is considered: